finestnothing/notes_collection/README.md

-# Collection of Notes in Obsidian
+# Alecs Notes
+Made in [https://obsidian.md/](https://obsidian.md/).
+Links to other files should still work without it.

 ## Projects:
 ```dataview
 TABLE WITHOUT ID